Abu Anas al-Libi: Captured by the United States

 Al-Libi was captured in Tripoli, Libya, on 5 October 2013 by U.S. Army Delta Force operators, with the assistance of FBI agents and CIA officers.
 He was seized in a pre-dawn raid and removed from Libya.
 The US Navy's DEVGRU conducted a simultaneous raid in Somalia targeting the alleged mastermind of the Westgate shopping mall attack in Kenya, possibly to avoid either action sending the other target into hiding.
 A day after Al-Libi was captured, he was in military custody on the ship USS San Antonio in the Mediterranean Sea.
 On 10 February 2014, a 30 seconds CCTV video showing U.S. commandos capturing al-Libi was published by The Washington Post.
-According to strategist and counterinsurgency expert David Kilcullen, the collapse of Ali Zeidan's government and the ensuing "fragmentation of Libya [...] resulted, in part, from the raid al-Libi's capture".

 Court appearance

 On 15 October 2013, al-Libi appeared in a Manhattan federal court and pleaded not guilty to terrorism charges, including helping to plan the U.S. embassy bombings in Kenya and Tanzania.
 He was held without bail due to concerns that he was a flight risk and a danger to the community.
 His trial, along with his co-defendant Khalid al-Fawwaz, a.k.a.
 "Khaled Abdul Rahman Hamad al Fawwaz," a.k.a.
 "Abu Omar," a.k.a.
 "Hamad," was scheduled to begin on 3 November 2014, before Judge Lewis A. Kaplan.

 He was scheduled to stand trial in New York on 12 January 2015.